 President and Founder

-Niki is the founder of Central Oregon Locavore and a Bend native who grew up eating fresh seasonal produce from her mother’s garden, fresh raw milk from the local co-op, and various local foods of all kinds.
+Niki is the founder of Central Oregon Locavore and a Bend native who grew up eating fresh seasonal produce from her mother’s garden and enjoying fresh raw milk from the local co-op, as well as various local foods of all kinds.

 After earning a bachelor’s of science in nursing from Oregon Health Sciences University in Ashland, Nicolle moved to Denver where she worked as a labor and delivery nurse in a large, high-profile hospital.
-It didn’t take long for her to become disillusioned with city life and she soon found herself working part-time on a raw milk dairy near Boulder and becoming reacquainted with the local food scene.
+It didn’t take long for her to become disillusioned with city life and she soon found herself working part-time on a raw milk dairy near Boulder where she became reacquainted with the local food scene.

-Since Nicolle’s return to Bend she has made many good friends among the farmers and local-food advocates of Central Oregon.
-Seeing a need to support the local economy and the local food movement, Nicolle assisted in forming a small food co-op, which over time has evolved into the current nonprofit, Central Oregon Locavore.
+Since Nicolle’s return to Bend, she has made many good friends among the farmers and local-food advocates of Central Oregon.
+Seeing a need to support the local economy and food movement, Nicolle assisted in forming a small food co-op, which transformed and evolved into the current nonprofit, Central Oregon Locavore.

 Nicolle is a firm believer that we have to be the change we want to see in the world and is actively trying to take steps to create a more balanced, loving, sustainable and earth-friendly society.

 In addition to founding Central Oregon Locavore, Nicolle currently works at St Charles Medical Center in Bend and Redmond as a labor and delivery nurse.
 Nicolle recently became a board certified lactation consultant (IBCLC) and is now part of the lactation team at SCMC, which is headed by her mother!

 Nicolle’s dream is to bring the local food movement to the forefront and reconnect everyone with the importance of local food.